mrxk/dev-env/README.md

 already exist) and then destroys and re-creates a single use container for the execution of a single command.
 The image is assumed to contain `bash` and the arguments passed to the `run` command will be passed to `bash -c` in the container.
+If the arguments themselves contain flags then separate the entire command with double dashes `--`.
+For example, `dev-env run -- ls -la /`.
 This container and image can be destroyed with the `rmr` and `rmri` commands.
 If `--detached` is passed to `run` then the container will be detached and control will return to the shell.
 The container will exit when the command is complete.
 Because the container is recreated each time, changes made in the container are not persistent.
 The image and container maintained by these commands is distinct from the one managed by the `connect` and `spawn`family of commands.

 ### Spawn style